jupist/Network-File-System/README.md

 DELETE docs/report.txt
 ```

+**Replication Handling:**
+- Automatically removes file from **both storage servers** if replicated
+- If secondary server deletion fails, operation still succeeds (primary deletion successful)
+- Metadata is completely removed from the name server

 **Notes:**
 - Only the file owner can delete a file
-- Permanently removes the file from storage and metadata
+- Permanently removes the file from all storage locations and metadata

 ---